jflintRU/MSDS696/README.md

 ## Data Collection and Cleaning

 The RMAC baseball archives keep statistics that date back to the 2004 season.
 I collected all team statistics available on the RMAC website from years 2004-2018.
 The team statistics were divided into three categories that included “overall statistics”, “pitching statistics”, and “fielding statistics”.
 The “pitching statistics” category and the “fielding statistics” category contained unique measures, however the “overall statistics” category did contain some repeat statistics.
 I downloaded all the data sets from the RMAC website and loaded them into excel spreadsheets.
 I was able to use the “text-to-columns” function in excel to get the data into the proper format in excel, and then converted my excel worksheet into a csv file.
 Most of the cleaning that was necessary for this project was done in excel.
 The cleaning in excel included combining the yearly data into a single worksheet and then ensuring that the formatting of the single combined spreadsheet was acceptable for use.
 Once cleaning in excel was complete, I saved the worksheet as a csv file and uploaded it into Rstudio to begin work on the data.
 In total, the data set is comprised of 123 rows of 56 variables(columns) for a total of 6,888 total observations.
 All variables expect one are numeric.
 One of the variables is also the dependent variable that I will be attempting to predict.
 This leaves 53 variables that will be used for prediction.
-The acronyms for the variables in the data are as follows:
+The acronyms for the variables and various teams in the RMAC in the data are as follows:

+## Teams
+       ASU: Adams State University
+       CCU: Colorado Christian University
+       CMU: Colorado Mesa University
+       CSM: Colorado School of Mines
+       CSUP: Colorado State University - Pueblo
+       FHSU: Fort Hays State University
+       MSUD: Metropolitan State Unviersity of Denver
+       NMHU: New Mexico Highlands University
+       Regis: Regis University
+       UNK: University of Nebraska - Kearney

 ## Batting Statistics